About Aaron

 As facilitator and program consultant with the New York Transit Museum’s Subway Sleuths program, I support and facilitate sessions of the museum’s strengths-based after-school program to foster social engagement for autistic students who are passionate about trains and transit.

-As Project Director of the Path Program, I helped to lead the development of the Path Program model, an adaptation of the ASD Nest model for students with social-emotional support needs—part of an innovative inclusion pilot program through a partnership between NYU and the NYC Department of Education.
+As Project Director of the Path Program, I helped to lead the development of the Path Program model, an adaptation of the Nest model for students with social-emotional support needs—part of an innovative inclusion pilot program through a partnership between NYU and the NYC Department of Education.

 As adjunct faculty at CUNY’s Hunter College and at NYU, I have taught graduate and undergraduate courses on instructional methods for students with learning disabilities and teaching students with complex support needs.